linroger/Wealth-of-Nations/Financial Instruments/Assignments/PSET 1-Financial Instruments.md

 > 	- Pay 1 euro (from short forward position)
 > 	- Receive 1.3960 dollars
 > 	- Receive 1 euro (from long synthetic forward position)
-> 	- Pay$1.3290 · e^{0.0396} = 1.3827$dollars
+> 	- Pay $1.3290 · e^{0.0396} = 1.3827$ dollars
-> - The net cash flow will be a positive amount equal$1.396 − 1.3827 = 0.0134$
+> - The net cash flow will be a positive amount equal $1.396 − 1.3827 = 0.0134$
 > dollars per euro traded.
-If we apply the same strategy on$100 m,     the arbitrage is supposed to generate a positive cash flow at maturity equal to$1.337 m.
+If we apply the same strategy on$100 m,     the arbitrage is supposed to generate a positive cash flow at maturity equal to $1.337 m.